UntestedEngineer/netbox-docker-custom/README.md

 This application is based off of the original netbox-docker maintained by the netbox community [Netbox Docker](https://github.com/netbox-community/netbox-docker) but has several plugins installed.
 The dockerfile uses the image as a base: [Netbox Dockerhub](https://hub.docker.com/r/netboxcommunity/netbox).

 **12/31/2023**: Currently Netbox v3.7.0 is not compatible with netbox_topology_views or netbox-proxbox.
 While the docker image is still configured to install the python libraries please leave the plugins disabled in the startup configuration (commented out) until support becomes available.
-An updated example is available.
+An updated example is available [netbox-startup-config-configmap-example.yaml](https://github.com/UntestedEngineer/netbox-docker-custom/blob/main/Kubernetes/netbox-startup-config-configmap-example.yaml).
 If these plugins are necessary please fall back to using Netbox v3.6.9.
 For this reason a "Release" is not yet available but an updated commit is.

 ## Installed plugins
 - [django3-auth-saml2](https://github.com/jeremyschulman/django3-auth-saml2)